fuwei6056/docs/source/index.html.md

 - The netting and forced liquidation orders will not be pushed.
 - The orders will generally be pushed faster than the normal orders subscription.But It's not guranted.
 - If there is an order with N trades,including 1 taker and N maker,it will push N+1 trades at most.

+> Illustration on detailed data format of orders Notification

 > response